-The PMRS System's long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates of expected future real rates of return are developed for each major asset class, for the portfolio as a whole and at different levels of probability or confidence.
-There are four steps to the method:
+The PMRS System's long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation: are developed for each major asset class.
+These ranges are combined to produce the Long-Term Expected Rate of Return, by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, 2018 are summarized in the table below labeled "System Nominal and Real Rates of Return by Asset Class."
+There are three steps to the method:

-- 1) Expected future real rates of return are based primarily on the 20 year historic nominal rates of return as reflected by applicable return indexes and may be adjusted for specific asset classes if, in the Board's opinion, any such asset classes are expected in the future to significantly vary from its 20 year historical returns.
-These nominal rates of return further assume that investment expenses will be offset by the additional return performance derived from active investment management. - 2) The nominal rates of return by asset class are adjusted by a constant rate of expected future annual inflation rate of 3% to produce real rates of return. - 3) The real rates of return are further adjusted by weighting each asset class using the PMRS portfolio target asset allocations.
-The results from steps 1 through 3 are shown in the chart below labeled "System Nominal and Real Rates of Return by Asset Class." - 4) These weighted real rates of return are then subjected to a probability simulation to understand the likelihood of success in achieving various portfolio return levels.
-Based on the most recent asset allocation study conducted by Dahab Associates, the minimum acceptable confidence level for the Board has been determined to be 70%.
-The chart below labeled "Confidence Levels for System Nominal and Real Rates of Return" identifies simulated portfolio returns at various confidence levels.
+- 1) Expected future real rates of return are based primarily on the 20 year nominal rates of return as reflected by applicable return indexes and may be adjusted for specific asset classes if, in the Board's opinion, any such asset classes are expected in the future to significantly vary from its 20 year returns. - 2) The nominal rates of return by asset class are adjusted by the System's investment expenses and an expected future annual inflation rate of 2.2% to produce the long-term expected real rates of return. - 3) The long-term expected real rates of return are further adjusted by weighting each asset class using the PMRS portfolio target asset allocations.

+The results from steps 1 through 3 are shown in the table labeled "System Nominal and Real Rates of Return by Asset Class."